Can Donated Food Be Written Off as a Deduction on Taxes?

 You can write off food donations on your taxes only if you give the food to a qualified charity.
 Qualified charities typically include religious organizations, nonprofit charitable organizations and nonprofit hospitals.
 If you're not sure if an organization qualifies, you can check the IRS online database.
 If you make the donation to a non-qualified organization or an individual, no matter how needy that person is, you can't write off the donation on your taxes.
 Naturally, you can also write off a cash donation you make to a charity to help it meet its food expenses or any other costs.

 When you make the donation, you need to get a receipt from the charity documenting your donation.
 The receipt should have the name of the charity, the date of the donation, a description of what you donated and whether you received anything in return for your donation.
-If you make a donation of less than $250 and getting a receipt is impractical -- for example, if you put the food in a drop box -- you don't have to get a receipt.
+If you make a donation of less than $250 and getting a receipt is impractical -- for example, if you put the food in a drop box – you don't have to get a receipt.

 To write off your food donation, you have to itemize your deduction with Schedule A of the IRS 1040 tax form.
 Depending on your other itemized deductions, it might not be worth giving up your standard deduction to claim your food donation.
 If you do want to itemize, you report your food donation, along with any other property donations, on line 17 of Schedule A. There's no specific tax write off form for donations of food, but if you make any donation that's not cash or a check and is valued at more than $250, you'll also have to fill out IRS Form 8283 to claim it.